makrai/notes/jackendoff90-sem-struct.md

   * contact verbs are transitive but the attachment verbs use _to_, and
   * there are verbs of detachment but none of ceasing to touch
 * reciprocal
-  * Harry and Sue touched/kissed/hit/collided/rubbed/bumped/`*`struck/contacted)
+  * Harry and Sue touched/kissed/hit/collided/rubbed/bumped/`*`struck/contacted
   * The hoses stuck/connected/joined/`*`attached/glued
   * _mix_ and _combine_ ... contact throughout a volume instead of on a surface

 ## 6.4 Verbs of Material Composition 122

-* make form build assemble; put; construct erect manufacture produce create
+* make/form/build/assemble/put/construct/erect/manufacture/produce/create
   * typically causative
   * Some allow expression of either Source or Goal; others allow only a Source
 * decomposition